OverloadSolutions/proxmox-optimizer/README.md

 ## Maintained and provided by <https://overloadsolutions.net/>

-## Optimization / Post Install Script (optimizer.sh aka postinstall.sh) *run once*
-Turns a fresh proxmox install into an optimised proxmox host

-'reboot-quick' command which uses kexec to boot the latest kernel, its a fast method of rebooting, without needing to do a hardware reboot

 * Disable the enterprise repo, enable the public repo, Add non-free sources
 * Fixes known bugs (public key missing, max user watches, etc)
 * Update the system